Steps to configure DataSecurity Plus to track file permission changes

 - Go to the File Audit tab.

-- Navigate to Configuration → Settings → Alert Configuration.
+- Navigate to Configuration → General Settings → Alert Configuration.

-- Click the + Add Alerts button located in the top-right corner.
+- Click the + Add Global Alert or +Add Server Alert button located in the top-right corner based on your objective.

 - Provide a suitable name and description for the alert.